Kryptonite New York Diamond Review: From Zero to Hero?

 When you include the small space between the sleeve and the shackle, it all comes to about 22 mm of protective material.

-That’s still more than enough to stop bolt cutters and makes for a very solid lock, but the misleading 26 mm measurement is quite annoying.
+That’s still more than enough to stop manual bolt cutters (of every size), and makes for a very solid lock, but the misleading 26 mm measurement is quite annoying.

 Kryptonite New York Diamond Shackle diameter